 Place a clear plastic bag over the top of the cuttings to help conserve moisture.

-Whilst lavender does not like moisture as such, when it has just been cut you are essentially cutting off its means to uptake water, so it is at some risk of dying from drought.
+Whilst lavender does not like moisture as such when it has just been cut, you are essentially cutting off its means to uptake water, so it is at some risk of dying from drought.

-If the weather is overcast with cooler temperatures then the threat of the cuttings drying out is not as severe and I recommend temporarily removing the transparent bag to avoid root rot and then placing the bag back over the pot when the weather is hot, dry and sunny.
+If the weather is overcast with cooler temperatures, then the threat of the cuttings drying out is not as severe, and I recommend temporarily removing the transparent bag to avoid root rot and then placing the bag back over the pot when the weather is hot, dry, and sunny.

-By reactively taking the transparent bag on and off according to the conditions, you can achieve the delicate balance of ensuring the cuttings haven enough moisture for immediate survival without being too damp and developing root rot.
+By reactively taking the transparent bag on and off according to the conditions, you can achieve the delicate balance of ensuring the cuttings have enough moisture for immediate survival without being too damp and developing root rot.

 Step 6 – Where to Locate Your Lavender Cuttings